Top 6 Diving Destinations for Macro Photography - Bluewater Dive Travel

 In terms of liveaboards, there aren't too many to choose from.
 But a couple of options are the SY Adelaar which includes Bali on some of its itineraries, and the Sea Safari VII

-Which Destination Are You Going To Visit For Your Next Macro Photography Adventure?
+Which Destination Will You Visit for Your Next Macro Photography Adventure?

 There are plenty of other places in the world that offer excellent underwater macro photography opportunities, but the places on this list are hard to beat for ease of access, weather, consistency, and accommodation options.
 If you haven't yet been to one of them, you are missing out.